Cambridge-Group-Charlie-2017/Group-Charlie-UI/README.md

 Instructions after cloning:

 1. Download and install npm (bundled with node): https://nodejs.org/en/download/
-2. Navigate to the Group-Charlie-UI module (using command prompt / shell) and run 'npm install'
+2. Navigate to the Group-Charlie-UI module (using command prompt / shell) and run `npm install`
 3. Execute command `patch -p1 < tinymce.patch`.
 This fixes a minor bug in TinyMCE.
 Ignore this step if the patch cannot be applied, which might indicate that the bug is fixed upstream.

 Intruction for running: